Skip to main content

 Set Review Expectations

-• Decide how many responses to review before going live
+• Decide how many runs to review before going live

-Consider maintaining a shadow deployment for ongoing validation:
+Consider maintaining a testing deployment for ongoing validation:

 • Test new configurations safely